giocomai/giorgiocomai_eu/content/publication/comai_conceptualising_2018/index.md

 authors = ["Giorgio Comai"]
 publication_types = ["2"]
 abstract = "De facto states, according to the most established elaborations of the concept, by definition strive towards full-fledged, internationally recognised independence.
 However, in many cases, independence may actually be perceived as a second best option.
 This article argues that in seeking further integration with a patron post-Soviet de facto states are behaving similarly to small-sized dependent jurisdictions in other parts of the world.
+Conceptualising post-Soviet de facto states as small dependent jurisdictions contributes to a more nuanced understanding of their state-building project, their relationship with the patron state, their political economy, as well as their long-term path of development." abstract_short = "This article argues that in seeking further integration with a patron post-Soviet de facto states are behaving similarly to small-sized dependent jurisdictions in other parts of the world.
 Conceptualising post-Soviet de facto states as small dependent jurisdictions contributes to a more nuanced understanding of their state-building project, their relationship with the patron state, their political economy, as well as their long-term path of development." selected = true projects = ["de-facto-states"] publication = "*Ethnopolitics*"